CloudConfusion/skinny-bones-jekyll/_posts/2017-02-13-vlookup-is-basically-garbage.markdown

 ### Okay that was click bait.
 Vlookup is merely bad.

 Ohhh the controversy.
 Intermediate Excel Lesson time.
- IÔÇÖve tried putting plenty of pictures to explain but tbh itÔÇÖs so much easier just to download the sheet and play along.
+ I've tried putting plenty of pictures to explain but tbh itÔÇÖs so much easier just to download the sheet and play along.
 So click [here](https://cloudconfusionsa.blob.core.windows.net/blogimages/2017/vlookupsucks-1.xlsx) and do that.

-> IÔÇÖve used Vlookup for years , in a million spreadsheets.
+> I've used Vlookup for years , in a million spreadsheets.
 >  A million?
 Literally a million ?
 >  Yes.
 >  You are ridiculous and I refuse to engage with you further.